 Over the years, Mariam has taught and tutored in various professional and volunteer capacities.
-Most significantly, she has taught composition and other courses on writing and critical reading at UCLA and in the UC Paris study abroad program.
-She has extensive personal experience in grant writing and admissions essays, as well as professional experience in art writing, including press releases and review essays (before starting her PhD, she worked in the international art world in New York and Dubai).
-In short, Mariam has fun writing in many genres and forms plus a sick love of grammar; she looks forward to helping tutees meet their goals.
+Most significantly, she has taught writing composition, literature seminars, and fiction workshops at UCLA and in the UC Paris study abroad program.
+Mariam has extensive personal experience in grant writing and admissions essays, as well as professional experience in art writing, including press releases and review essays—before starting her PhD, she worked in the international art world in New York and Dubai.
+In short, Mariam has fun writing in many genres and forms; she looks forward to helping tutees meet their goals.

 Mariam is fluent in Persian/Farsi, and has also studied French, German, Spanish, and Arabic.